 Another way to save money is to choose a white-only window.
 Going with black interior and exterior is around a 20% upcharge which I will break down for you in the next section.
 It can be challenging to choose if either white or black windows will work best in your home, but it definitely can save some money going with white.

 Final Window Cost and Specifics

-As I mentioned previously, we went with the Windsor Pinnacle Clad Black Casement Window.
+As I mentioned previously, we went with the Windsor Pinnacle Aluminum Clad Black Casement Window.
 They are black on both interior and exterior with matte black hardware.
 The total cost for a total of thirty-two windows is $36,644.31 dollars with taxes.

 To break it down a little more for you.
 A basic 28 x 72 window was $686.96 with our largest window 64 x 72 at $1,498.57 each.
 Also keep in mind, to get interior black was a custom charge of around 20% more.
-If we were to have went with white on the inside, this would have been a savings of around $6,677.79 before taxes.
+If we were to have gone with white on the inside, this would have been a savings of around $6,677.79 before taxes.

-With eliminating a few extra windows and changing our grille pattern we saved several thousands and were able to purchase Windsor Windows for our home.
+With eliminating a few extra windows and changing our grille pattern we saved several thousand and were able to purchase Windsor Windows for our home.
 We feel like we made the right decision and are thrilled with the overall look and quality!